beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+DEVADDR?

-+DEVADDR:"Get or set the device address"
++DEVADDR:Get or set the device address
 OK

 AT+DEVADDR=?